 Surely the main meaning of peridot, however, must be understood in references over thousands of years to the sun and to demons.
 Demons operate in the darkness—in myth, and metaphorically as well.
 Consider the images from dreams which rise up from the underworld, of what today we call the unconscious.
 These images are often difficult to understand even when brought to the light of day.
 It's a mysterious world of metaphor and shifting shapes.

 To have a piece of peridot is to be anchored to a different perspective.
 Peridot is not a gem that guides you down in those dark realms.
-It has a strong association with the sun and would offer protection from those spirits.
+It has a strong association with the sun and offers protection from those spirits.
 In the daylight, physically and metaphorically, you can see the outline and form of what is around you more clearly.
 In the light, everything is clear.
 This in itself can be healing, especially for those who are haunted by their internal demons of the night.
 No wonder, also, that some early writers also spoke of how the gem brought clear sight.

 The lovely green color of the gem is in itself associated with healing.
 Green is the color of verdant vitality, of the leafy growth of spring.
 Peridot's direction leads toward the heavens, the path of the sun, which gives the light allowing everything on earth to thrive.
 Even today, peridot is viewed by some people as a stone that connects on to the "light" which brings a renewed sense of the self and one's purpose in life.